sajid-ali-khan/learning-program-solutions/week1/DataStructuresAndAlgorithms/FinancialForecasting/src/recursion.md

 ## Disadvantages with Recursion
 Programs that us recursion are always at a risk of the famous **StackOverflowException**, which occurs when the stack space allotted for the program's execution exceeds due to many recursion calls, as each recursion call needs some stack storage.

+To overcome this, we generally use a concept called **Dynamic Programming**, which optimizes the time complexity by adding memoization tables to reduce the redundant recursion calls that produce the same result.
 ## Conclusion
 The code written using **Recursion** is often clean, easy and closer to how we naturally think about solving problems.
 But it’s not always the most efficient — so it’s about choosing the right tool for the right job.